-Shadows play a central role in human perception and a wide variety of approaches have been considered for simulating and rendering them.
+Related to visual-event surfaces, shadows play a central role in human perception and a wide variety of approaches have been considered for simulating and rendering them.
 Unfortunately, computing realistic shadows efficiently is a very difficult problem, particularly in the case of non-point light sources, due to the complicated internal structure that such shadows may have.
 We presented some surprising combinatorial results on the umbra and penumbra cast by non-trivial light sources.
 A point is in the umbra if it does not see any part of any light source; it is in full light if it sees entirely all the light sources; otherwise, it is in the penumbra.
 For instance, we proved that a segment light source may cast on a plane, in the presence of two fat polytopes of size n, up to $\Theta(n)$ connected components of umbra in the worst case.
 We also presented several lower and upper bounds in the case of segment and polygonal light sources in a scene composed of polytopes.
 These results are the first non-trivial bounds on the size of the umbra and show that the umbra can be surprisingly complicated, even in the presence of disjoint fat obstacles.
-They were presented at the 2007 SoCG conference [27] and submitted to the journal Computational Geometry, Theory and Applications.
-More generally, this work gives some insight on the structure of the umbra which may lead to new algorithms for computing them exactly and efficiently.
+These results were accepted this year to the journal Computational Geometry, Theory and Applications [16] in a special issue of selected papers from the 23rd European Conference on Computational Geometry in 2007.
+More generally, this work gives some insight on the structure of the umbra.
+Combined with the insight obtained on visual-event surfaces, we developed a new method for computing the exact boundaries between the full light, penumbra and umbra regions of first-order shadows cast by area light-sources; the associated prototype software is, up to our knowledge, the first implementation that computes exactly such shadow boundaries of polygonal light sources in the presence of polyhedral obstacles for nontrivial scenes (e.g., 50 polytopes with 1 500 vertices) [11].
+Many of these results were achieved in the context the Ph.D. thesis of Julien Demouth which was defended in November [11].